 Studies show that immersion in cold water causes blood vessels around the bladder and kidneys to constrict, which can lead to an urge to urinate.

 While water temperature does play a role, managing your fluid intake before and after swimming might help.
-Drinking an electrolyte drink could help balance the liquid levels in your body and reduce the need for frequent bathroom trips.
+Having an electrolyte drink could help balance the liquid levels in your body and reduce the need for frequent bathroom trips.

 Remember that hydration is crucial for your overall health and performance, so don’t skimp on fluids just to avoid a restroom break.